Shadimrad/codepathIOScalc/README.md

-# Pre-work - for Codepath's IOS development course
+# Codepath's IOS development course
 **Name of your app** is a tip calculator application for iOS.

 Submitted by: **Your Name Here**